alasdairforsythe/tokenmonster/python/README.md

 Disables the UNK token.

-The UNK token can be added or removed without affecting the rest of the vocabulary.
 Without an UNK token, any character for which there is no token is ignored during tokenization.

 #### Returns